pstevenss/MiniKong/README.md

 * Members worked on games, presentations, and blog for the week

 # Week of April 10
+* Members worked on fixing bugs, games, and presentations for the week

 # Week of April 17
 # Week of April 24